 Group Risk Management Function (GRMF) implements the strategic orientation of the Group.
 Risk management is primarily task of Group Chief Risk Officer (CRO) while the GRMF as a collective function has the controlling function in respect of monitoring the implementation of the Group Strategy on Risk Management and Risk Appetite on the subsidiary level.
 CRO reports with the GRMF to Group Supervisory function.
 CRO is responsible for setting up comprehensive risk management framework on the Group level, oversees and manages GRMF and coordinates the preparation of Group Strategy on Risk Management and Group Risk appetite statement.
 CRO plays a key role in further enhancement of risk awareness of its employees and strengthening the risk culture on the Group level.
-Incorporation of emerging risks that impact traditional types of risks via transmission channels and that are material to the Group (most significant emerging type of risks are ESG risks, more specifically climate & environmental risks) into risk management framework is the responsibility of GRMF that coordinates the whole process.
+Incorporation of the Group (most significant emerging type of risks are ESG risks, more specifically climate & environmental risks) into risk management framework is the responsibility of GRMF that coordinates the whole process.